YosysHQ-GmbH/ivy/README.md

 within the unit under test, optionally guarded by an `` `ifdef ``, or they can be put in an extra file that hooks into the unit under test using the `bind()` statement.

+### Invariant-Endinvariant Blocks

+An invariant consists of an optional clocking block, and a comma-seperated list of invariant expressions.
+Invariant expressions are Verilog expressions that may contain the new `=>` operator described below.

 ```
 invariant foobar;
   @(posedge clock) disable iff (reset)   // or default clocking